Yureien/anihash/README.md

 # Anihash

+**Note:** This is a personal project, and was mostly coded using Cursor.
+The code quality isn't that great, and I expect bugs.
+If someone else is using this project, please create an issue and I'll work on improving this.

 Public instance: https://anihash.sohamsen.me

 Anihash acts as a proxy between your applications and [AniDB](https://anidb.net/).
 It is designed to query AniDB for file information using ed2k hashes and file sizes.
 It caches this information in a local database to reduce redundant queries, respect AniDB's API rate limits, and provide a fast, local source for your media file data.